What the tool actually does

 - Pay cadence

-- Choose monthly, weekly, fortnightly, or a custom monthly day to see exactly how many pay packets arrive before the trip.
+- Match your payroll (weekly, fortnightly, custom day) to see exactly how many pay packets land before departure.

 Outputs you can trust